 Critical Infrastructure Protection (CIP) is not only required under the North American Electric Reliability Corporation (NERC) compliance standards, but it is also subject to enforcement if not followed.

 What is NERC CIP-010-2 and Why Is It Important?

 CIP-010-2 focuses specifically on cybersecurity, and more specifically on configuration change management and vulnerability assessments.
-As stated by NERC, Standard CIP-010 exists as part of a suite of CIP Standards related to cybersecurity, which require the initial identification and categorization of BES Cyber Systems and require a minimum level of organizational, operational and procedural controls to mitigate risk to BES Cyber Systems.
+As stated by NERC, Standard CIP-010 exists as part of a suite of CIP Standards related to cybersecurity, which requires the initial identification and categorization of BES Cyber Systems and requires a minimum level of organizational, operational and procedural controls to mitigate risk to BES Cyber Systems.

 |1.1||Develop a baseline configuration, individually or by a group.|

 |Authorize and document changes that deviate from the existing baseline configuration.|

 |For a change that deviates from the existing baseline configuration, update the baseline configuration as necessary within 30 calendar days of completing the change.|

 |1.4||For a change that deviates from the existing baseline configuration: Determine required cyber security controls that could be impacted by the change.|

 Where technically feasible, for each change that deviates from the existing baseline configuration

 1.5.1: Prior to implementing any change in the production environment, test the changes in a test environment or test the changes in a production environment where the test is performed in as manner that minimized adverse effects.